staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/variables.md

 You can define variables in a variety of ways, depending on if you need [global](#defining-global-variables), [environment](#defining-environment-variables), or [collection](#defining-collection-variables) scope.

-> You can also define secret variables locally at the [vault](/docs/sending-requests/postman-vault-variables/) scope using your Postman vault.
+> You can also define variables locally at the [vault](/docs/sending-requests/postman-vault-variables/) scope using your Postman vault.
+This enables you to store and reuse sensitive data while using Postman.

 To define variables at any scope in the request builder, do the following: